-Since then, the City completed a Geotech study and groundwater modeling for the stormwater project.
-In addition, several water studies were completed, including a build-out assessment that included ADUs.
+Since then, the City completed a geotechnical study and groundwater modeling for the stormwater project.
+In addition, several water studies were completed, including a build-out demand assessment that included ADUs.
 And a parking assessment was recently completed.
 Therefore, City should now have the information needed to show that ADUs, when regulated, will not negatively affect water supply, wastewater treatment capacity, nor parking availability and public access.
+In addition, the Coastal Commission is getting more pressure from the state to prioritize housing.
+City staff have been working closely with Coastal Commission staff in the development of this ordinance.